BenjiKan/cs262-replication/README.md

 ## Persistence
 Our system is persistent; that is, if the entire server group goes down, it can be brought up without loss of unsent messages.
 We achieve this property using logs as in the standard process proposed by the Schneider paper on the primary-backup approach.
 Each replica maintains its own log, so that if a backup becomes a primary, the system continues to function.

-In order for the logs to remain consistent, the primary first receives a request from a client, performs the update on its own state database (e.g. creating an account), then forwards that request to the replicas, and finally it updates and flushes the log.
+In order for the logs to remain consistent, the primary first receives a request from a client, performs the update on its own state database (e.g. creating an account), then forwards that request to the replicas, and finally it updates and flushes its log.
 In this way, the logs will remain consistent even if the primary goes down at any point.
 Backups also perform state updates before logging, so that the log will only record committed requests.

-Upon system restart, each server will follow its respective log until it reaches the end, thus attaining its previous state before shutdown.
-Then, the servers communicate to figure out which will be the primary: since the logs are ordered as state machines, whichever has the longest log will have the most recent updates and becomes primary.
-Ties are broken by the lowest port number, as before.
-At this point, the server is ready to continue, and clients which log in will be able to receive undelivered messages from their queue.
+Upon system restart, the servers first compare all logs to figure out which is the most up-to-date.
+Since the logs maintain the sequence of operations for state machines, and are consistent as defined above, whichever has the longest log will have the most recent updates, and is a strict superset of the others.
+When the longest log is identified, each server overwrites their own old log with that new one, and then repeats all the commands until it reaches the end, thus attaining its previous state before shutdown.
+The primary server is then the one with the lowest port number, as before.
+At this point, the application is ready to continue, and clients which log in will be able to receive undelivered messages from their queue.

 # gRPC-based Chat App